benbalter/github_records_archiver/README.md

 If the repository has a Wiki, the wiki will be cloned as a `wiki` subfolder, as a Git repository.

-If the repository has issues or pull requests, it will create an `issues` sub-folder with each issue and its associated comments stored as individual markdown files.
+If the repository has issues or pull requests, it will create an `issues` sub-folder with each issue and its associated comments stored as both markdown (human readable) and JSON (machine readable).